Springdale’s Lang pleads not guilty to murder charge in deadly Fayetteville stabbing

-FAYETTEVILLE -- A Springdale woman pleaded not guilty Wednesday to a murder charge related to a fatal stabbing.
+FAYETTEVILLE -- A Springdale woman pleaded innocent Wednesday to a murder charge related to a fatal stabbing.

 Shawnalyn Lang, 33, is charged with first-degree murder in connection with the May 28 death of Richard Dill.